JordanJWhite/PolicyPlus/README.md

 If you would prefer to not trust binaries, feel free to read the code and [compile Policy Plus from source](https://github.com/Fleex255/PolicyPlus/blob/master/COMPILE.md).
 You can also verify that a build was created from the published code by examining the output of a GitHub Actions run: the input commit hash can be found under "checkout master" and the output executable hash can be found under "compute hash."

+## MSI Installer
+Pre-built installer packages can be created using the WiX project in the `Installer` folder.
+See `Installer/README.md` for build instructions.